PharmD Final Application Deadline (for admission in September 2023) - January 6, 2023 (11:59 p.m. Eastern time)

 NOTE: The 'Snapshot' and 'Duet' components of Altus Suite are not required as part of our admissions requirements.

 All applicants must complete a Casper Test within the current admission cycle.
-For the 2023 admission cycle, any of the test dates occurring between June 2022 to January 10, 2023 will be valid.
-The full list of test dates may be found at www.takeAltus.com.
+For the 2024 admission cycle, any of the test dates occurring between July 2023 to January 10, 2024 will be valid.
+The full list of test dates may be found at https://acuityinsights.app.
 It is recommended that you register at least 3 days prior to your intended test date.

-To register go to www.TakeAltus.com to create an account.
+To register go to https://acuityinsights.app to create an account.
 You will need a valid email address - please use the same e-mail address that is used for your PharmD application.
 Be sure to use your legal name which must match your government-issued ID and the name you use for your PharmD application.

 To take Casper, you will be responsible for securing access to a laptop or desktop computer with webcam and audio capabilities and a reliable internet connection with an internet speed of at least 1.5 Mbps and upload speed of at least 2 MBps.
 You may complete this test anywhere that you can satisfy these requirements.
-No exceptions will be provided for applicants unable to take CASPer within the specified acceptable dates, or who are unable to complete the test for any reason (including technical or other factors).
+No exceptions will be provided for applicants unable to take Casper within the specified acceptable dates, or who are unable to complete the test for any reason (including technical or other factors).

 Note you may take the same version of Casper only once in each admission cycle.
 This one test result is provided to all schools using CSP-10201 (Canadian Health Professions).
 If you have taken the French version of Casper note you must re-take in English as they are different test codes.